walkable-server/docs/s-expressions.md

 ### Columns

 > Note: The examples just use backticks as quote marks.
-Depending on your schema configuration, Walkable will emit SQL strings using whatever quote marks you specified.
+Depending on your emitter configuration, Walkable will emit SQL strings using whatever quote marks you specified.

 ```clojure
 ;; expression